Mustard2/RandomScripts/README.md

 These scripts are for personal use, so it might not work for all applications.

 ## Instructions
-Add the script in the Blender Text editor, and run them following the instructions in the comments in the first lines of the script
+Add the script in the Blender Text editor, and run them following the instructions in the comments in the first lines of the script.

 ## Scripts